2025 Setúbal local election

 The 2025 Setúbal local election was held on 12 October 2025 to elect the members for Setúbal City Council, Setúbal Municipal Assembly and the city's 5 parish assemblies.

 Incumbent Mayor André Martins, from the Unitary Democratic Coalition (CDU), ran for a second term, facing a tough challenge from Fernando José, from the Socialist Party, and former Mayor Maria das Dores Meira, who was elected as part of the CDU in the past and was supported in this election by the PSD and the CDS–PP, while Chega originally proposed former PSD MP Lina Lopes as the party's mayoral candidate.
-However, on 18 August 2025, the last date to submit lists to the election, CHEGA candidate Lina Lopes dropped out from the race.
+However, on 18 August 2025, the last date to submit lists to the election, Chega candidate Lina Lopes dropped out from the race.
 Following this, the party nominated António Cachaço as the new mayoral candidate.

 Maria das Dores Meira was successful in returning to her old job, winning 30% of the votes, just narrowly ahead of the Socialist Party, which gathered almost 28% of the votes.
-Each won 4 councillors.
-Chega increased to 18% of the votes, while CDU was "crushed" and pushed to 4th place, with mayor André Martins gaining just 11% of the votes and electing only himself to the municipal council.
+Each won four councillors.
+Chega increased to 18% of the votes, while CDU was "crushed" and pushed to fourth place, with mayor André Martins gaining just 11% of the votes and electing only himself to the municipal council.
 Turnout nearly reached 52% of registered voters, the highest rate since 2001.

 Background

 In the 2021 local election, André Martins, from the Unitary Democratic Coalition (CDU), was elected for the first time as Mayor of Setúbal, replacing outgoing Mayor Maria das Dores Meira, also from the CDU.
-The CDU got 34.4% of the votes and elected 5 seats to the city council, thus losing it's absolute majority, beating the Socialist Party (PS) candidate Fernando José, who got 27.7% of the votes and 4 seats, while the Social Democratic Party (PSD) candidate Fernando Negrão got 16.6% of the votes and elected 2 seats.
+The CDU got 34.4% of the votes and elected five seats to the city council, thus losing its absolute majority, beating the Socialist Party (PS) candidate Fernando José, who got 27.7% of the votes and four seats, while the Social Democratic Party (PSD) candidate Fernando Negrão got 16.6% of the votes and elected two seats.